AltBeacon/android-beacon-library/battery_manager.md

 #### How much does it save?

-Our tests show that a Nexus 4 drains the battery at a rate of 90mA when looking for beacons in the foreground.
+Our initial tests showed that a Android phone drains the battery at a rate of 90mA when looking for beacons in the foreground.
 The default settings for the battery manager reduce this drain to 37mA -- about a 60% savings.
 But again, you can customize these settings to save even more.
+(These numbers come from the first Nexus 4 device that suppored Bluetooth LE.
+Specifics have certainly changed since then.)

 #### How do I set this up?

-Starting with library version 2.19 this is automatically enabled with calls to `startRangingBeacons(...)` and `startMonitoring(...)`.
+Starting with library version 2.19+ this is automatically enabled with calls to `startRangingBeacons(...)` and `startMonitoring(...)`.
 If you want your app to start looking for beacons immediately and continue in the background, we recommand putting the code that starts it in the `onCreate()` method of a custom Application class like this:

 ```
 ...